ScottDenton/GitHub-Pages/index.md

 4. Once you have selected a theme, the readme.md file will open for you to edit.
 This is where you add all of your information that you want to be in your page.

-5. Commit your changes at the bottom of the page and go to http://username.github.io/repository (remembering that the username might not be case sensitive in the URL but the repository name IS case sensitive)
+5. Commit your changes at the bottom of the page and go to http://username.github.io/repository (remembering that the username might not be case sensitive in the URL but the repository name IS case sensitive).

+Once you have done that the whole web is at your fingertips.
+If you would like to see this blog on GitHub pages [click this link](https://scottdenton.github.io/GitHub-Pages/)